 Help with completing the Data collection

-We are happy to provide training for anyone who has not completed the survey before, or would like a refresher.
-If you need assistance in completing the survey, please contact the team prior to the due date.
+We are happy to provide training for anyone who has not completed the data collection before or would like a refresher.
+If you need assistance in completing this, please contact the team prior to the due date.

 HRC Team Contact Details